Founder & Lead Editor

 "The Durabrasion outsole is reported to wear quickly, with lugs becoming 'completely worn flat' or peeling off at relatively low mileages (as low as 25 miles for some)."

-Beyond the outsole, other problems pop up.
-Some users have experienced the engineered mesh upper tearing where it creases near the toes, and others have felt the midsole "packing out" or losing its cushioning and responsive feel sooner than expected.
-It’s a real shame, because it turns what could be a top-tier shoe into one that you might have to replace much sooner than you'd like.
+Beyond the outsole, some users report the engineered mesh tearing where it creases near the toes.
+Others say the midsole “packs out” or loses cushioning sooner than expected.
+It’s a shame, because it can turn a great door-to-trail concept into a shoe you replace sooner than you’d want.

 Decision Matrix